swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ///   - once the `withTaskGroup` returns the group is guaranteed to be empty.
 /// - if the body throws:
-///   - all tasks remaining in the group will be automatically cancelled. static func withThrowingTaskGroup<ChildTaskResult: Sendable, GroupResult>( of childTaskResult: ChildTaskResult.Type, returning groupResultType: GroupResult.Type = GroupResult.self,
+///   - all tasks remaining in the group will be automatically cancelled. public func withThrowingTaskGroup<ChildTaskResult: Sendable, GroupResult>( of childTaskResult: ChildTaskResult.Type, returning returnType: GroupResult.Type = GroupResult.self,
   body: (inout ThrowingTaskGroup<ChildTaskResult, Error>) async throws -> GroupResult ) async rethrows -> GroupResult { ... }